 The best sessions come from unexpected pairings.
 Two people who would never normally work together, looking at the same problem from completely different angles.
-Here is what that can look like:
+Here is what some of them look like — including what is happening right now:

 A behavioral economist and a pharmacist sit down together.
 They start wondering why people reach for certain OTC drugs the way they do — the psychology, the habits, the moment of decision.
 They sketch a small study.
 Neither could have framed it that way alone.